reeshuffled/reeshuffled.github.io/_posts/2023-09-05-Sandwiches.md

 ---
 layout: list
 categories: Lists
-tags: ["Food/Beverage"]
+tags:
+- Food/Beverage
-title: "Favorite Sandwiches"
+title: Favorite Sandwiches
 slug: favorite-sandwiches
-description: "A list of my favorite sandwiches."
+description: A list of my favorite sandwiches.
 ---

 Sandwiches are one of the best types of food because they are so versatile, and there are different times and places for sandwiches.
 For example, a ham and cheese sandwich with Doritos has to be enjoyed at the pool or a beach.